Strange, Interesting, and Funny Facts About Animal Scat

 Sometimes it’s best to not know what ingredients are in our cosmetic products, but you can probably guess that we’re about to tell you that poop is in some of your products.
 You were right, and it’s Nightingale poop, which is used many expensive anti-wrinkle creams for your face.
 It’s believed to work wonders against the process of aging in humans.
 It’s gross, but yeah, animal droppings are in some face products.

 Pandas consume a whole heck of a lot of food each day, and as a result, they also poop a lot.
-It’s a problem for many zoos, but doesn’t cause any issues out in the wild.
+It’s a problem for many zoos but doesn’t cause any issues out in the wild.
 So, just how much does a panda poop?
 The astounding answer: up to 50 pounds per day.
 Wow!
 Talk about a mound of stink, right?

 19. Eating Parent’s Poop

 There are many animals in this beautiful world of ours that actually consume their parent’s poop.
 Why on Earth would any animal want to eat the poop of their mom or dad?
 As it turns out, young animals will do this when they don’t have the proper nutrition, but more commonly when their stomachs are lacking in helpful bacteria that aids in the digestion of food.
-It’s probably not very delicious, but then again, many animals don’t have the broad range of taste buds that humans do.
+It’s probably not very delicious, but then again, many animals don’t have a broad range of taste buds that humans do.

 The Capybara has a dual purpose poop mechanic.
 One type of poop that they excrete is green, soft, and filled with nutrients that other Capybara can consume later.
 Think of it as a way of preserving nutrients for future use.
 The other type of poop is brown or black and quite hard and devoid of nutritional value, which is their standard poop.
-Talk about not letting things go to waste, right?
+Talk about not letting things go to waste.

 17. Tambaqui Fish